Key Takeaways

 No. This is one of the most important things to understand about MK-677 vs. steroids or SARMs.
 MK-677 does not suppress testosterone production, does not affect LH or FSH, and does not interfere with the hypothalamic-pituitary-gonadal axis.
 Your body's own hormonal system keeps running normally throughout a cycle.

 When you come off MK-677, you simply stop.
 No clomid, no nolvadex, no complicated recovery protocol.
-This is a major advantage if you're looking to avoid the complexity and risks of a full PCT.
+This is a major advantage from a reputable peptide source if you're looking to avoid the complexity and risks of a full PCT.

 What does happen when you stop: your GH and IGF-1 levels return to baseline within a week or two.
 The benefits you've built (muscle, fat loss) tend to persist if you maintain diet and training; you don't "crash" the way you might coming off a suppressive compound.